 This command is repeated in other passages of scripture and, interestingly, isn't being given directly to parents, but the community of God's people.
 As part of the community, it is a command to CCS.
 We, as a school, endeavor to "fix" God's word in everything we do from Math to Bible class, from sports to service projects.

 Never content to rest on our laurels, CCS is pushing forward in a few new areas.
 We have recognized that many of our students are not as familiar with the Word as some have been in the past.
-This could be because many of their church Sunday school programs are focusing attention on Christ-like character lessons, rather than Bible knowledge.
-To fill in the gaps that we are seeing, we added a comprehensive Bible curriculum to the elementary grades this year that is supported by the weekly and monthly memory verses.
-This curriculum covers a redemptive arc each year, so that students get both an understanding of significant Old and New Testament stories but also are shown the relationship between the Old and New Testament and understand the redemptive plan of God from the Garden of Eden to Revelation at their level.
-Students will learn that God is unchangeable, faithful, and sovereign with a a plan of salvation and eternal life that cannot be thwarted.
-This equips them for the upper school Bible program that continues to emphasize God's redemptive plan of salvation while discussing basic bible doctrine and practical personal application of God's Word and cultivating personal faith.
+This could be because many of their church sunday school programs are focusing attention on Christ-like character lessons, rather than Bible knowledge.
+To fill in the gaps that we are seeing, we added a comprehensive Bible curriculum to the elementary grades this year that is supported by the weekly and monthly verses.
+This curriculum covers a redemptive arc each year, so that students get both an undersstanding of significant Old and New Testament stories, but also are shown the relationship between the Old and New Testament and understand the redemptive plan of God from the Garden of Eden to Revelation at their level.
+Students will learn that God is unchangeable, faithful, and sovereign with a plan of salvation and eternal life that cannot be thwarted.
+This equips them for the upper school Bible program that continues to emphasize God's redemptive plan of salvation while discussing basic bible doctrine and practial personal application of God's Word and cultivating personal faith.